jonkatz2/jonkatz2.github.io/_posts/2017-08-04-OHLC-plotting-in-R.md

 ![plot of chunk unnamed-chunk-3](/assets/blog/blogposts/OHLCPlots/figure/unnamed-chunk-3-1.png)

 Of course, if you want to split hairs, this chart only shows three values, and an OHLC chart shows 4.
-You could add a 4th easily by offsetting your tickmarks.
+You could add a 4th easily by offsetting another set of tickmarks in the other direction.